larisa-a/Emotional-Market/README.md

 * In this presentation we will discuss the emotional response of twitter to Covid- 19 and how that impacted the SP&500.
 * The origination of this project came up when our team wanted to understand the trends of how we react and how that truly makes a difference on the market.
 * Through the files in the repo you will find monthly data of covid information that we further analyze in Covid-Data-Analysis while also putting in the SP&500.
+* After analyzing this information we answered the following questions coming to the conclusion that are hypothesis was incorrect- there is no correlation between SP&500 and Covid-19.

 ## Data Analysis: